Welcome to Animal Control CNY

 Promote Community Awareness

-Ask your neighbors to take similar safety precautions with respect to coyotes.
+Ask your neighbors to take similar safety precautions regarding coyotes.
 Prevention of conflicts with wildlife depends on community awareness.
-A community approach to coexistence with coyotes can be encouraged through local meetings or via neighborhood apps, organizing information.
+A community approach to coexistence with coyotes can be encouraged through local meetings or neighborhood apps that organize information.

 So, if you spot a coyote in your neighborhood, there’s no need to panic if you know how to respond.
-Staying calm, being assertive, not panicking over your property and educating those around you can help greet your new neighbor with a cooled head and promote friendly coexistence of all in your community.
+Staying calm, being assertive, not panicking over your property, and educating those around you can help you greet your new neighbor with a cool head and promote friendly coexistence among all in your community.

 Humane Trapping Techniques: Keeping Your Property Safe